hallav/LuxUS-HS/README.md

-# LuxUS-HS
+# LuxHS

-LuxUS-HS is a tool for differential methylation analysis, which combines binomial observation model with a GLMM with spatial correlation structure.
+LuxHS is a tool for differential methylation analysis, which combines binomial observation model with a GLMM with spatial correlation structure.
 The spatial correlation structure includes indicator variables, which tell whether a cytosine (in the genomic window of interest) follows the same spatial correlation pattern as its neighboring cytosines.
 The statistical testing is done for each cytosine separately.
 The observation model and the statistical testing method are the same as in LuxGLM [1].
-The preprocessing step used for LuxUS-HS is the same as in LuxUS [5].
+The preprocessing step used for LuxHS is the same as in LuxUS [5].

 ## Outline
 * Requirements
-* Simulating data from the LuxUS-HS model
+* Simulating data from the LuxHS model
-* Running LuxUS-HS analysis
+* Running LuxHS analysis
-* LuxUS-HS analysis workflow
+* LuxHS analysis workflow
 * Producing results for *title*
 * References